flyway/flywaydb.org/documentation/database/oracle.md

 If you encounter a discrepancy between the Oracle SQL*Plus client and Flyway, let us know via the official support email.

+#### Referenced scripts and checksums

+Flyway includes any referenced scripts when calculating checksums.
+This also extends to `login.sql` and `glogin.sql` since their contents can affect the reproducibility of a migration and can differ in different environments.

 ### Known issues and workarounds

 Implementing a compatible solution to some problems isn't always possible, so we document those problems and the valid workarounds.